 Galvanizing is a steel protection method used to protect steel against corrosion.
 However, you may not know why galvanizing is better than alternatives for coating steel.
-We’ve covered some of the best reasons to galvanize steel in this post.
+We’ve covered some of the best reasons to galvanize steel here.

 While the initial cost of galvanizing may be more than paint, galvanizing ends up cheaper in the long run.
 Paint needs to be touched up more frequently because it is less durable than galvanizing, causing you to spend more over time.